Sign in

 Choosing Your Metal Roof: Aluminum, Steel, or Galvalume?

 Are you at a crossroads trying to pick the right metal for your roof?
-Choosing between aluminum, steel, and galvalume isn't just a matter of taste.
+Choosing between aluminum, steel, and Galvalume isn't just a matter of taste.
 It's about finding the perfect match for your home's needs.
 It's a big investment, one that you want to get right.
 We get it.

-In this article, we'll explore the differences between aluminum, steel, and galvalume, and discuss the pros and cons of each material.
+In this article, we'll explore the differences between aluminum, steel, and Galvalume, and discuss the pros and cons of each material.
 We'll also cover the different applications for each type of metal.

 Let's jump right in!